jeffpar/pcjs.v1/_posts/2018-04-07-booting-a-windows-95-startup-disk-on-an-ibm-pc-at.md

     MODE CON: LINES=43

 I don't know why it took DOS so long to add support for such a simple feature.
-IBM introduced the EGA in 1984, and yet PC-DOS 7.00, introduced *eleven years later*, still couldn't perform this simple function, at least not without help:
+IBM introduced the EGA in 1984, and yet PC DOS 7.00, introduced *eleven years later*, still couldn't perform this simple function, at least not without help:

     ANSI.SYS must be installed to perform requested function